nrox/PSO.js/README.md

 In this implementation the initial population is generated randomly, with each dimension in the interval -0.5 to +0.5.
 During the evolution this interval may be trespassed.

-You must supply a fitness function (defaults to distance to origin), and optionally a stop criteria function to verify if the evolution has achieved satisfactory results.
+You must supply a fitness function (defaults to distance to origin), and a stop criteria function to verify if the evolution has achieved satisfactory results.

+Example of usage:

     var pso = new PSO({
         dimensions: 2, //position dimensions {x,y,...}